bazelbuild/rules_python/CONTRIBUTING.md

 ## Updating tool dependencies

-It's suggested to routinely update the tool versions within our repo - some of the tools are using requirement files compiled by `uv` and others us other means.
+It's suggested to routinely update the tool versions within our repo - some of the tools are using requirement files compiled by `uv` and others use other means.
 In order to have everything self-documented, we have a special target - `//private:requirements.update`, which uses `rules_multirun` to run in sequence all of the requirement updating scripts in one go.
 This can be done once per release as